wangziqi2013/wangziqi2013.github.io/_posts/2020-12-29-elastic-cuckoo-page-table.markdown

    translation entries.
 Access to the hole will use the translation of the smaller size class.
    This is similar to what PageForge tries to achieve but with a better page table design.

+**Lowlight:**

+1. How does the OS page fault handler know which way a certain translation is stored?
+How to guarantee that when the way that an entry is stored changes, the OS can change the metadata table or at least invalidate the metadata?

 This paper proposes Elastic Cuckoo Hashing Table (ECHT) and a new virtual memory address mapping framework for more efficient page walks and translation caching.